 Love NSW is a multi-year marketing program encouraging people to stay ‘locally’ and spend ‘locally’ in Sydney and New South Wales (NSW).
 After a challenging period while travel restrictions have been in force, Destination NSW continues to evolve the campaign to reflect current conditions – and with travel restrictions easing it’s never been truer that now’s the time to love NSW.
-There are two streams of campaign activity that align with current domestic traveller mindsets.

 NSW Road Trips - Domestic & New Zealand Campaign